vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 A network parameter, `network.validators.minimumEthereumEventsForNewValidator`, is used to set the acceptable minimum count of times that an ersatz validator was the first to forward a subsequently accepted Ethereum event at least `network.validators.minimumEthereumEventsForNewValidator` times.

-## Multisig updates (and multisig weight updates if those are used)
+## Ethereum-Side Multisig Control

-TODO: edit this for Multisig v2
+Vega will know the initial multisig signer list, weights, and threshold and watch for `SignersUpdated(bytes32 new_epoch_hash, uint16 new_threshold)` events to track updates to the signer set.
+This event covers the signers, their weights, and the overall threshold of weight percentage needed for a multisig transaction to be successful.

-Vega will know the initial multisig signer list (and weights) and watch for `signer added` and `signer removed` events to track which ethereum keys are present on multisig.
+Once issued, the "winning" party of an update to the signer set and weights will run the Ethereum transaction to update the signer set and weights.

-Once (if) the ethereum multisig contract supports validator weights the vega node will watch for Ethereum events announcing the weight changing.
+Thus, for any verification using the multisig contract, the contract can verify validators and their weights.

-Thus for each validator that is on the multisig contract it will know the validator score (weight) the ethereum multisig is using.
+`network.validators.multisig.signerAddresses` will be represented in Vega as an ordered array of ethereum addresses that correspond to the Vega validators as registered in Multisig Control via the epoch hash.

-We will have `network.validators.multisig.numberOfSigners` represented on the multisig (currently `13`) but this could change.
+`network.validators.multisig.signerWeights` is the ORDERED array of weights that correspond to the Vega validators as registered in Multisig Control via the epoch hash.

-In the reward calculation for the top `network.validators.multisig.numberOfSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.validators.multisig.numberOfSigners` by score but *not* on the multisig contract.
+In the reward calculation for the top signers by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.validators.multisig.signerAddresses` by score.

-Thus a validator who is not there but should be has incentive to pay gas to update the multisig.
+Thus a validator who is not there, but should be, has incentive to pay gas to update the multisig.
 Moreover a validator who's score has gone up substantially will want to do so as well.
+Given the variable cost of Ethereum gas, during low cost periods, even small changes in weight distribution will be worth updating.

 As a consequence, if a potential validator joined the Vega chain validators but has *not* updated the Multisig members (and/or weights) then at the end of the epoch their score will be `0`.
 They will not get any rewards.

 In the case where a node is removed due reduced delegation, or due to not meeting self-delegation criteria, or due to lack of performance, or due to a reduction in the value of `network.validators.tendermint.number`, the onus is on all of the remaining validators to remove the demoted member from the Multisig contract.
 They are incentivised to do so by all receiving a `validator_score` of `0` *in the reward calculation* until the excess member is removed.

-Note that this could become obsolete if a future version of the protocol implements threshold signatures or another method that allows all validators to approve Ethereum actions.
+Note that this will change as future versions implement strategies to scale the Ethereum-side of the protocol implements threshold signatures, zk rollups, or other methods that allows validators to approve Ethereum actions.

 ## Ersatz validators